BlockScience/filecoin-baseline-incentives/README.md

 # filecoin-baseline-incentives
-Interactive Calculator for the economic incentives around the Filecoin Baseline Minting
+Interactive Calculator for the economic incentives around the Filecoin Baseline Minting based on cadCAD + Streamlit.

 ## How to run it